You cooked the ravioli, warmed

 jars from shelves, searched the fridge and poured

 yourself into making dinner out of nothing for me.

-Ann E. Wallace, a poet and essayist from Jersey City, New Jersey, is author of the poetry collection Counting by Sevens (Main Street Rag).
-She has published work in Huffington Post, Wordgathering, Halfway Down the Stairs, Snapdragon and many other journals.
-She is online at AnnWallacePhD.com and on Twitter @annwlace409.
+Ann E. Wallace, Poet Laureate of Jersey City, New Jersey, is author of the poetry collection Counting by Sevens (Main Street Rag).
+She has published work in The Huffington Post, Wordgathering, Halfway Down the Stairs, Snapdragon, as well as MockingHeart Review and many other journals.
+She is online at AnnWallacePhD.com and on Instagram @annwallace409.